Wings on Wheels

 There is a serpent on the hood.
 There is a Driver in the vehicle.

-Christ put the snake there so you would understand what has been devouring you.
+Christ put the snake there so we would understand what has been devouring us.
+The Driver within the wheel.

 You’ve Driven Past This Your Whole Life